PokeAPI/pokeapi/README.md

 <a href="graphs/contributors"><img src="https://opencollective.com/pokeapi/contributors.svg?width=890" /></a>

-All contributions are welcome: bug fixes, data contributions, recommendations.
+All contributions are welcome: bug fixes, data contributions, and recommendations.

 Please see the [issues on GitHub](https://github.com/PokeAPI/pokeapi/issues) before you submit a pull request or raise an issue, someone else might have beat you to it.